IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 #### Invocation

-The gitClone.sh script can be invoked as below:
+The `gitClone.sh` script can be invoked as below:

 ```
-gitClone.sh -w MortApp/main/build-1 -r git@github.ibm.com:zDevOps-Acceleration/MortgageApplication.git -b main
+gitClone.sh -w MortApp/main/build-1 -r git@github.com:Organization/MortgageApplication.git -b main
 ```

-Cli parameter | Description
+CLI parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
--w `<workspace>` | **Workspace directory** an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
+-w `<workspace>` | **Workspace directory**, an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
--r `<repoURL>` | **Git repository url**, can either be ssh or https.
-Ex. `-r git@github.ibm.com:zDevOps-Acceleration/MortgageApplication.git`
+-r `<repoURL>` | **Git repository URL**, can either be SSH or HTTPS-based.
+Example: `-r git@github.com:Organization/MortgageApplication.git`
 -b `<branch>` | **Git branch** that should be checked out.
-Ex. `-b main`
+Example: `-b main`

-**Dealing with Private repositories**
+**Dealing with private repositories**

-You can pass on the credentials via the invocation as:
+Alhtough credentials should be managed in the secret vault of your pipeline orchestrator, you can pass credentials via the Git Repository URL, as follows:
 ```
-gitClone.sh -w MortApp/main/build-1 -r https://<personal-access-token>@github.com/dennis-behm/dbb-zappbuild-private.git -b main
+gitClone.sh -w MortApp/main/build-1 -r https://<personal-access-token>@github.com/user/dbb-zappbuild-private.git -b main
 ```
-while credentials should be manages in the secret vault of your pipeline orchestrator.

 #### Output

-Expand the section below to view the output that is produced by the `gitClone.sh` script.
+The section below contains the output that is produced by the `gitClone.sh` script.

 <details>
   <summary>Script Output</summary>